NewSigma/Physica/README.md

 conda install -c conda-forge -c nvidia newsigma::physica
 ```

-which installs the required dependencies to build Physica.
-Refer to [Install.md](doc/Install.md) for instructions on how to build Physica.
+which installs the required dependencies.
+Refer to [Install.md](doc/Install.md) for instructions on how to build *Physica*.

 ## Maintainers